Serpico

-Serpico is a 1973 American neo-noir biographical crime drama film directed by Sidney Lumet and starring Al Pacino in the title role.
-The screenplay was adapted by Waldo Salt and Norman Wexler from the book of the same name written by Peter Maas with the assistance of its subject, Frank Serpico.
-The story details Serpico's struggle with corruption within the New York City Police Department during his eleven years of service, and his work as a whistleblower that led to the investigation by the Knapp Commission.
+Serpico is a 1973 American crime drama film directed by Sidney Lumet and starring Al Pacino in the title role.
+The screenplay was adapted by Waldo Salt and Norman Wexler from the book written by Peter Maas, with the assistance of its subject Frank Serpico.
+The story details Serpico's struggle with corruption within the New York City Police Department during his eleven years of service, and his work as a whistleblower which led to the investigation by the Knapp Commission.

 Producer Dino De Laurentiis purchased the rights from Maas.
 Agent Martin Bregman joined the film as co-producer.
 Bregman suggested Pacino for the main part, and John G. Avildsen was hired to direct the film.
 Pacino met with Serpico to prepare for the role early in the summer of 1973.
 After Avildsen was dismissed, Lumet was hired as his replacement.
 On a short notice, he selected the shooting locations and organized the scenes; the production was filmed in July and August.

-Upon its release, Serpico became a critical and commercial success.
+On its release, Serpico became a critical and commercial success.
 At the same time, the film drew criticism from police officers.
-It received nominations for the Academy Awards and BAFTA Awards.
+It received nominations at the Academy Awards and BAFTA Awards.
 Pacino earned the Golden Globe Award for Best Actor – Motion Picture Drama, while Salt and Wexler received the Writers Guild of America Award for Best Adapted Screenplay.

 Plot

-NYPD Officer Frank Serpico is rushed to the hospital, having been shot in the face.
-Chief Sidney Green fears that Serpico was shot by another cop.
-The rest of the film is shown as a long flashback.
+NYPD Detective Frank Serpico is rushed to the hospital, having been shot in the face.
+Police Chief Sidney Green fears that Serpico was shot by another cop.
+Serpico's story is shown in a flashback.

 Serpico graduates from the police academy with big ideas for improving the police force's community relations.
 He dresses like an actual civilian instead of wearing the department's standard plainclothes dress, which is easily recognizable.
-While he is chasing a burglar, other officers fail to recognize him as one of their own, and shoot at him.
+While he is chasing a burglar, other officers fail to recognize him as one of their own and shoot at him.
 He realizes that deviating from protocols can be dangerous.

 Serpico reports an attempted bribe to a high-ranking investigator, who chuckles and advises him to keep the money.
-Serpico soon learns that corruption is rampant in the police department.
+Serpico soon learns that corruption is rampant in the department.
 Forced to accompany officers as they collect payoffs from criminals and small businesses, Serpico refuses to accept his share of the money.
 He makes several attempts to alert superiors to the corruption but is rebuffed every time.
-Other officers learn that he is reporting them and he begins to fear for his life.
+Other officers learn that he is reporting them, and he begins to fear for his life.

 Serpico and his well-connected friend Blair go to the mayor's assistant, who promises a real investigation and support but is stymied by political pressure.
-Ostracized, frustrated, and fearful, Serpico sinks into depression, which ruins his relationship with his girlfriend.
-He begins brutalizing well-connected suspects who had been bribing other officers and thought themselves protected.
-Finally, Serpico informs McClain that he has reported his experiences to oversight agencies outside the police force.
-Furious, McClain informs the other officers.
+Ostracized, frustrated and fearful, Serpico sinks into depression, which ruins his relationship with his girlfriend.
+He begins brutalizing well-connected suspects who had been bribing their superiors and thought themselves protected.
+Finally, Serpico informs his Captain that he further reported his experiences to agencies outside of the NYC police force.
+Furious, the captain reports it to the other officers.